jinudaniel/emerald/_posts/2017-12-30-visualizations-with-matplotlib.md

 title: Visualizations with Matplotlib
 comments: true
 ---
+> A picture is worth a thousand words

 ### What is Visualization?
 A human mind can easily read and understand a chart or image as compared to looking through a large chunk of data in a table or a spreadsheet.
 Data visualization is a powerful technique to visualize and get meaningful insights from the dataset.